scds/intro-git/lessons/lesson1.md

 ```
 </div>

-Now our file is ready to be commited and saved.
+Now our file is ready to be committed and saved.
 Before we do that, let's add some text to the `note.txt` file and see how Git responds to it.
 You can add the text to `note.txt` using any means you wish.

 Once that is done, do `git status` again.